 |Skill Level Needed:||N/A|

-“MyFFI”, from the infamous MLM duo, Randy Ray and Wendy Lewis, and found at myffi.biz, is a multi-level marketing venture that uses a fuel additive treatment as its main product to attract recruitments to its downline.
+It’s a multi-level marketing venture that uses a fuel additive treatment as its main product to attract recruitment to its downline.

-The amount of complaints posted online against MyFFI is massive – and, no wonder, several states have previously busted them in court for false claims and sub par product.
+The amount of complaints posted online against MyFFI is massive and, no wonder, several states have previously busted them in court for false claims and sub-par products.

 One attorney general had it analyzed and stated that it was partially made up of the chemical used in mothballs and is very toxic.

-Many experts call most of these fuel additives junk because they end up messing up the sensors and on board computer systems of most cars with residual gunk.
-See?
-Not too technical.
+Many experts call most of these fuel additives junk because they end up messing up the sensors and onboard computer systems of most cars with residual gunk.

 They count on this, so when there are misunderstandings, MyFFI can use the various loopholes in their contracts to worm their way out of anything.

 So take into account questionable leadership unscrupulous tampering with downlines, a baffling commission structure, the dubious nature of MyFFI’s product, and the fact that I don’t recommend MLMs.